 - Leave early enough to avoid being trapped by severe weather.

-- Take your pets with you, but understand that only service animals may be permitted in public shelters.
+- Take your pets with you but understand that only service animals may be allowed in public shelters.
 Plan how you will care for your pets in an emergency now.